guillerp8/guille_policeblips/README.md

 # Credits

-- Readme inspired by Bombay (Entity Evolution)
+- Video made by Gloss.